arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 <img src="/images/opticalscreen/peptides.png" height="200" /><br />
 <small markdown="True"><a href="https://pubmed.ncbi.nlm.nih.gov/23316341/">J. Thundimadathil, 2012</a>  </small>
 </div> -->
-There are non-genetic perturbations that are of high interested: cell environment, additions of chemicals or biologics.
+There are non-genetic perturbations that are of high interest: cell environment, additions of chemicals or biologics.
 Unfortunately, usually there is no way to ‘massively multiplex’ these conditions, and microwell stays the minimal possible unit of experiment.
 Notable exception are **peptides**, as those similarly can be barcoded and participate in a pooled screen.
 Peptides can be used both as discovery tool (e.g. to block some interaction or activate receptor) and [as a therapeutic](https://en.wikipedia.org/wiki/Peptide_therapeutics).

-[//]: # (for more detailed interrogations when a specific process or function can be blocked &#40;rather than completely removing protein&#41;.)
-[//]: # (Peptides have numerous functions and have more straightforward commercialization path.)